eszuszu/Ado/README.md

 ## Acknowledgements
   - Thank you to the open-source community for inspiring this project.
   - Special thanks to everyone who provides feedback or contributes
+  - This project is built as a learning exercise to explore state management, DOM manipulation and animation systems.
+Concepts such as pub/sub systems and declarative design patterns have influenced the implementation.

 ## Disclaimer
 Project Ado is a work in progress and subject to change.
 While it’s actively being developed, please use it at your own risk.
-Feel free to reach out with any questions or ideas!
+Feel free to reach out with any questions or ideas.
+Automated tests are not yet fully implemented as it's I'm actively learning—contributions here are welcome.